Wrap Up – Better Safety for Bicycle Helmets

 As I spoke with some of the manufacturers, I gave an example of where having MIPS can actually cause greater injury, and the surprised looks were priceless.
 Of course, I am not the expert and I have no more data than MIPS.
 It’s just funny that they have not thought it through.

 I also had a great conversation with Smith.
 We talked about Koroyd and how they are looking at many different variations for optimization.
-I am impressed by the story of experimenting their way into the current configurations, and also where they see opportunities.
-They too come from a background of various helmet applications — mostly snow.
+I am impressed by the story of experimenting their way into the current configurations, and also where they see opportunities for greater safety.
+They too come from a broad background of various helmet applications — mostly snow.

 Smith also shared some of their vision for the future.
 I hope they can do it.
 (I’m not at liberty to share that.
 Sorry.)
 Yet, I mention it because the only folks that were willing to even share the fact that they have a vision for improving safety were Smith and 6D.
 Oh, and another small Startup group that was showing something they hope to one day produce.
 I wish them the best of luck.